Gajrela Recipe / Carrot Kheer - Yummy Traditional Page Not Found - Yummy Traditional

 add-chopped-dry-fruits

-Towards the end adjust the sugar to taste and add kewra essence
+Towards the end, adjust the sugar to taste and add kewra essence.

 add-kewra-essence-to-the-carrots

-Mix well and then turn off the flame, Gajar ki kheer is done
+Mix well and then turn off the flame.
+Gajar ki kheer is done.

 gajrela-is-done

-Transfer to the serving dish
+Transfer to the serving dish.

 transfer-to-the-serving-dish

-Garnish with remaining dry fruits
+Garnish with the remaining dry fruits.

 garnish-with-dry-fruits